 Coronavirus Resource Guide

-Updated 5.18.20 While the COVID-19 crisis is constantly changing, we are making sure to update this page daily with the resources you may need.
+While the COVID-19 crisis is constantly changing, we are making sure to update this page daily with the resources you may need.
 For your convenience, we've posted several guidance documents here for your reference.
 Some can be printed and posted in your break rooms and shared with employees and customers.
-Please call us at 802-839-1928 and tell us how you are effected.
+Please call us at 802-839-1928 and tell us how you are affected.

 Table of Contents